omais858/AI-393-Spring-2021-Course-Repository/README.md

 ## Description
 This repository contains assignments and projects submitted to the Artificial Intelligence course offered in Spring 2021 at PafKiet.

+## AI Assignment

+# Introduction
+The goal of the following assignment is to correctly identify handwritten digits.
+The dataset used is the famous handwritten dataset available on Kaggle.

+# Approch
+1. Multinomial Naive Bayes
+2. Libraries(matplotlib.plt, multinomialNB, os, numpy, train_test_split, classification_report, metrics)